flyingmachine/brave-clojure-web/content/concurrency.md

 other data structures so that they can be reduced in parallel with `r/fold`.
 Additionally, the concepts behind core.reduce are fascinating and worth learning eventually.
 For now, though, you have everything you need to get started with core.reducers!

-## core.async

-* more parallelization
-* you're OK to not use it now
-* here's how to use it
-* here's a bit about how it works